wagtail/wagtail/docs/reference/settings.rst

   WAGTAILIMAGES_IMAGE_MODEL = 'myapp.MyImage'

-This setting lets you provide your own image model for use in Wagtail, which might extend the built-in ``AbstractImage`` class or replace it entirely.
+This setting lets you provide your own image model for use in Wagtail, which should extend the built-in ``AbstractImage`` class.

 .. code-block:: python